abusesa/abusehelper/docs/Harmonization.md

 # History of this Document

 A public version of this document has been iterated over, since 2012.
 Originally, it was a collaboration between numerous CSIRT actors (CERT-EU, CERT-AT, CERT-FI, CERT.PT) and Codenomicon.
-The current version of this document represents the practical collaboration between CSIRT teams such as [CERT-EU](http://cert.europa.eu/), [CERT-EE](http://www.cert.ee/), [NCSC-FI](https://www.viestintavirasto.fi/en/cybersecurity.html) and [Synopsys](http://www.abusesa.com), a commercial company.
+The current version of this document represents the practical collaboration between CSIRT teams such as [CERT-EU](http://cert.europa.eu/), [CERT-EE](http://www.cert.ee/), [NCSC-FI](https://www.viestintavirasto.fi/en/cybersecurity.html) and [Arctic Security](http://www.arcticsecurity.com), a commercial company.